canonical/cloud-init/doc/rtd/tutorial/wsl.rst

     Windows Subsystem for Linux Distributions:
     Ubuntu (Default)
-    Ubuntu-Preview
+    Ubuntu-24.04

-It should show ``Ubuntu-Preview`` in the list of available WSL instances.
+It should show ``Ubuntu-24.04`` in the list of available WSL instances.

 Option #2: The Ubuntu image server
 ----------------------------------